 "How do I find time to strength train when I barely have enough time to get my cardio in?"
 This is one of the top questions I hear so often as a fitness instructor.
 Usually, the answer is simple: Circuit training.

 When you have limited time to dedicate to advancing your fitness level, circuit training allows you to get an awesome cardiovascular boost while also gaining strength.
-It’s scientifically proven to be the most efficient and effective method of improving your overall fitness level—which is why it’s the framework for many popular group and boutique fitness classes.
+It’s scientifically proven to be an efficient and effective method of improving your overall fitness level—which is why it’s the framework for many popular group and boutique fitness classes.